MANASSAS LAWYER DEFENDS THOSE ACCUSED OF PROBATION VIOLATIONS

 If you’re charged with a violation of probation and ordered to appear at a VOP hearing, you must be defended by an attorney with extensive VOP experience.
 To convict you, the state must prove that you intentionally violated probation or that you did so through carelessness and negligence.

-The right Fairfax probation violation attorney will investigate the alleged violation, interview witnesses if necessary, and gather evidence on your behalf.
+The right Manassas probation violation attorney will investigate the alleged violation, interview witnesses if necessary, and gather evidence on your behalf.
 Your attorney may be able to convince the judge that you did not violate the terms of your probation.

 If you owe money to the court for unpaid fines, your lawyer may be able to arrange a better payment plan.
 If you failed a drug or alcohol test, your attorney might challenge the test results or the credentials of the person who conducted the test.